HappyCerberus/cpp-coding-interview/manuscript/001_001_preface.md

 As with all my books, this book focuses on practical information.
 The text is interspersed with commented examples, and the book comes with a companion repository that contains a comprehensive test suite.
 You are encouraged to attempt to solve each of the presented problems yourself and only then compare it with the commented solution.

-{full: true, community: false}
-## The commercial edition
+## The commercial edition vs. community edition

-Thank you for purchasing the commercial edition of this book.

-This book is part of my Creative Common series (under the CC-BY-NC-SA  4.0 license), and as such, the commercial edition doesn't differ from the community edition (other than this section).
+This book is part of my Creative Common series (under the CC-BY-NC-SA  4.0 license), and as such, the commercial edition doesn't differ from the community edition.

 On top of that, 100% of my royalties from the purchases of this book go to the Electronic Frontier Foundation.

-{full: false, community: true}
-## The community edition

-Thank you for downloading the community edition of this book.

-This book is part of my Creative Common series (under the CC-BY-NC-SA  4.0 license), and as such, the community edition doesn't differ from the commercial edition (other than this section).

 ## The author

 I am Šimon Tóth, the sole author of this book.
 My primary qualification is 20 years of C++ experience, with C++ being my primary language in a commercial setting for approximately 15 of those years.

-My background is in HPC, spanning academia, big tech and startup environments.
+My background is in HPC, spanning academia, big tech, and startup environments.

-I have architected, built and operated systems of all scales, from single machine hardware supported high-availability to planet-scale services.
+I have architected, built, and operated systems of all scales, from single-machine hardware-supported high-availability to planet-scale services.

 My passion has always been teaching and mentoring junior engineers throughout my career, which is why you are now reading this book.

+For more about me, check out my [LinkedIn profile](https://www.linkedin.com/in/simontoth/).